Mark Hughes: Stoke City sack manager after poor run

 But a 1-0 defeat by the Magpies, who were a point worse off than their opponents before kick-off, put more pressure on Hughes and saw Stoke fall to 18th in the table on goal difference.

-Stoke have conceded five goals or more in three Premier League games this season and have let in a total of 47 goals - nine more than the second-worst tally, held by West Ham.
+Stoke have conceded five or more in three Premier League games this season and have let in a total of 47 goals - seven more than the second-worst tally held by both West Ham and Watford.

 The 5-1 defeat by Tottenham at Wembley on 9 December prompted angry fans to confront the Stoke players at the city's railway station.